xpurnoch/GenLab/README.md

-# PV178-Project

 ## Project Overview

 Biology Lab Manager called GenLab is a WPF desktop application built with C# and .NET, designed for managing biological sample data in laboratory environments.
-It supports sample importing/exporting, user authentication, data visualization, and sequence analysis including translation, matching, and classification.
+It supports sample importing and exporting, user authentication, data visualisation, and sequence analysis, including translation, matching, and classification.

 ### Features